nyxola/planet/README.md

-Setup:
+## Setup:
-conda environment used to install and run gdal
+conda environment used to install and run gdal.

 List of installed libraries ./environment.yml